 Cost: Variable, but low.

 The bottom line: Payday loans are accessible to those with poor or no credit.
-With no credit check, payday loans have a high approval rating and can advance money quickly and easily for emergency situations.
+Payday loans have a high approval rating and can advance money quickly and easily for emergency situations.

 Borrowing from family is never free